Altais-quest/Altais-quest/README.md

-- 👋 Hi, I’m @gabricohe54
+- 👋 Hi, I’m @Altais-quest
-- 👀 I’m interested in new member for the developpement of a game in python with pygame
+- 👀 I’m interested in new member for the developpement of a game in unity
-- 🌱 I’m currently learning pygame for a collaborate project
+- 🌱 I’m currently learning unity for a collaborate project
 - 📫 How to reach me on discord @cdurdetrouver#3294

 <!---